Mastering Private Pilot Checkride Requirements: Ultimate Checklist

 Despite acquiring forty hours, you won’t be ready for a private pilot checkride if you can’t meet the following requirements:

-By looking at the list above it’s understandable why the national average for obtaining a private pilot license is higher then the required forty hours.
+Looking at the list above, it’s understandable why the national average for obtaining a private pilot license is higher than the required forty hours.

-A student pilot needs more hours of practice in the aircraft before they get their first solo flight and once confident enough they can go for their first solo cross country flights.
+A Student pilot needs more hours of practice in the aircraft before they get their first solo flight, and once confident enough, they can go for their first solo cross-country flight.

-Hence it takes a while and without frequent practice a student pilot may get rusty and easily lose confidence for a solo flight.
+Hence, it takes a while, and without frequent practice, a student pilot may get rusty and easily lose confidence in a solo flight.

 Mastering essential flight operation skills.